 We would also like to eventually move to charging a single payment for multiple monthly donations from the same user.
 Fewer transactions means less fees going towards payment processors and more for collectives.
 Stay tuned for updates on that in the near future.

 We are sorry to see you go!
 Go to opencollective.com/subscriptions to manage your subscriptions.

 Where can I report a Collective?

 We strive to keep our community healthy, safe and in line with our mission.
 If you wish to report a collective’s activity please email us [email protected]

-We are thrilled you want to create your Open Collective!
-We are still in private beta and we have a selection process to ensure the quality of the collectives our users can back.
-We are working hard to get everyone on board!
-Please send as an email [email protected] and we’ll be in touch soon.
+We are thrilled you have created your Open Collective!
+We are still in private beta and we have a selection process to ensure the quality of the collectives our users can back before they are active to receive donations.
+We are working hard to get everyone aboard!

 What are your Terms of Service?